 (c) Boundaries.
 The boundaries of the historic district are defined in Georgia Constitution article XI, ratified November 5, 1968 (1968 Ga.
-Laws, page 1591) and shall be the area bounded on the north by the Savannah River; on the east by Randolph Street between the Savannah River and Broughton Street and by East Broad Street between Broughton and Gwinnett Streets; on the south by Gwinnett Street; and on the west by West Boundary Street, as illustrated in Figure 1.
+Laws, page 1591), and continued as part of the Constitution of the State of Georgia (GA.
+L. 1986, p.
+5077), and shall be the area bounded on the north by the Savannah River; on the east by Randolph Street between the Savannah River and Broughton Street and by East Broad Street between Broughton and Gwinnett Streets; on the south by Gwinnett Street; and on the west by West Boundary Street, as illustrated in Figure 1.